2013 Indian Premier League spot-fixing and betting case

-The 2013 Indian Premier League spot-fixing and betting case arose when the Delhi Police arrested three cricketers, S. Sreesanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing.
+The 2013 Indian Premier League spot-fixing and betting case arose when the Delhi Police arrested three cricketers, S. Sreeshanth, Ajit Chandila and Ankeet Chavan, on the charges of alleged spot-fixing on 16 May 2013.
 The three represented the Rajasthan Royals in the 2013 Indian Premier League.

 In a separate case, Mumbai Police arrested the actor Vindu Dara Singh, Priyank Sepany (diamond dealer) and Chennai Super Kings Team Principal Gurunath Meiyappan for alleged betting.

-In July 2015, the RM Lodha Committee suspended India Cements and Jaipur IPL, owners of Chennai Super Kings and Rajasthan Royals respectively, for two years.
-Additionally, Sreesanth, Chandila and Chavan were cleared of all the charges after they were found not guilty by the Patiala House Courts.
-However, in January 2016, Chandila was given a life ban from all forms of cricket by the BCCI.

-In March 2019, the Supreme Court lifted the life ban imposed by BCCI on Sreesanth.
-Later in February 2023, the BCCI lifted the life ban imposed on Chandila.